cisco-intersight/intersight_python_examples/README.md

     return api_response

-# Enter a context with an instance of the API client
-with api_client:
 # Create an instance of the API class
 api_instance = boot_api.BootApi(api_client)

 # Getting the response for existing object.
 response = get_boot_precision_policy(api_client)

 # Handling error scenario if get_boot_precision_policy does not return any entry.
 if not response.results:
     raise NotFoundException(reason="The response does not contain any entry for boot precision policy. " "Please create a boot precision policy and then delete it.")

 # Fetching the moid from the Result's first entry.
 moid = response.results[0].moid

 # example passing only required values which don't have defaults set
 try:
     # Delete a 'boot.PrecisionPolicy' resource.
     api_instance.delete_boot_precision_policy(moid)
     print(f"Deletion for moid: %s was successful" % moid) except intersight.ApiException as e:
     print("Exception when calling BootApi->delete_boot_precision_policy: %s\n" % e)
 ```

 <a name="triggering-a-workflow"></a>